AnMoreau/PyMoosh/README.md

 PyMoosh is a open source, user-friendly library for the optical study of multilayered structures, written in Python.

 PyMoosh is now much more advanced than Moosh, the original octave/matlab program we used in the past.
 Importantly, the use of PyMoosh is illustrated by many Jupyter notebooks, and more are planned.
 PyMoosh can be used for teaching or research purposes.
-It is especially written to be stable and quick, for its use in an optimization framework for instance.
+It is specifically written to be stable and quick, for its use in an optimization framework for instance.

+It has also been thoroughly described in this [preprint on ArXiV since published in JOSA-B](https://arxiv.org/abs/2309.00654).

 ![What PyMoosh (green functions) can do...](field.png)

 ## Installation

 **Python >3.10 is necessary for the inclusion of the RefractiveIndex library**

+If this is an issue for you, tell us!
+We'll make a RefractiveIndex-less version.

 **If you are using Python <3.11:**
 You can do something as simple as